COVID-19 Vaccine Frequently Asked Questions

 Can people who have autoimmune disorders or are immunocompromised get the vaccines?

-All Health Canada authorized COVID-19 vaccines do not contain live virus and are considered safe in these groups, however there is limited data on efficacy.
-Individuals who were immunocompromised due to disease or treatment were excluded from some of the Phase III trials for COVID-19 vaccines available at present and those with autoimmune conditions had very small representation.
+All Health Canada authorized COVID-19 vaccines do not contain live virus and are considered safe in these groups, however there is limited data on long-term efficacy.

 These recommendations come from the Ontario Ministry of Health: COVID-19 Vaccination Recommendations for Special Populations: